-This provides an interface over which the device’s local applications may send Management Object registration or deregistration commands to the DM Client.
+This provides an interface over which the device’s local applications may send Management Object registration or unregistration commands to the DM Client.
 The device’s local application may issue a Management Object retrieval request.

 DM-8 Client-App Notification